-Cyber attacks have cost 60 million US citizens of their identity.
+Cyber attacks have costed the US citizens around 60 million for their identity.

 The security and privacy remain the highest concern with the spurt in the number of hacking attacks and cybercrimes.
 The breaches and vulnerabilities have become part of our lives and we need to understand the basics before moving into 2020.

-The ease to access hacking tips on the smartphone have made it easier for almost anyone to pull out loopy tricks.
+The ease of access hacking tips on the smartphone has made it easier for almost anyone to pull out loopy tricks.
 Due to this, there are many instances where the cybersecurity of top firms was compromised due to the multi-level advancement in technology.

 In a recent web security breach in Marriott hotels, the personal information including the banking data of around 500 million guests was compromised.
 Shockingly, the data was leaking since 2014 and the web security team of the Marriott-owned Starwood hotel group detected it a couple of months back.

 Apart from this, Sony, Yahoo, Adobe, and many more top companies have been hit lately by the hacking attacks and that has lead to the loss in billions.

 If we talk about fraud and data loss cases, 2018 registered the highest number of such cases.
 As per a 2018 online survey by The Harris Poll, around 60 million US citizens were hit by identity theft.

 So, if we are talking about the privacy controls and data security, it makes sense and we all should act in time before the situation gets out of our hand.

 Following are the fundamental cybersecurity basics that every one of us needs to take note of and try to work on it ASAP:

 The concept of two-factor authentication or 2FA is not new in the tech industry, but its significance has come to fore in recent times.
 Many cybersecurity experts have backed this kind of authentication in the absence of a password.